What Is a P-F Curve?

 • Ultrasound: 36%

-Even companies with established condition-based maintenance (CBM) routines do not use them for every single one of their assets.
+But even companies with established condition-based maintenance routines do not use them for every single one of their assets.
 Every organization must consider both an asset’s lifespan and the resources, such as labor hours and parts, required to prevent failures.
-For example, frequent inspections can detect indicators of failure early on but require time and availability to carry out.
+Some assets may not be frequently used or expensive to replace.
+In this case, it may not be necessary to employ CBM to lengthen their P-F curve, especially if the cost of CBM outweighs the cost of replacement.

 fluke handheld thermal camera used by a maintenance technician.